Track My Read – FAQs

 What is the public dashboard?

-The public dashboard is a one page summary showing the current status of the Track My Read.
-You can choose to enable your public dashboard, which allows you to share this overview of your Track My Read with parents, pupils, staff and the wider community.
-In turn they can then share it on Twitter or via email.
-If you don’t want this to be an option, just uncheck the ‘Enable Public Dashboard’ in the Edit section of Track My Read.
+The Public Dashboard is a one-page summary showing the current status of the Track My Read, which allows you to share this overview of your Track My Read with parents, pupils, staff and the wider school community.
+You can choose to enable your Public Dashboard through your particular Track My Read (Edit function on My Dashboard).
+In turn, they can share it on Twitter or via e-mail: they cannot edit any of the information.
+If you don’t want this to be an option just uncheck the ‘Enable Public Dashboard’ in the Edit section of My Dashboard.

 The public dashboard does not show or link to any individual’s data.